The Help (film)

 The Help is a 2011 period drama film written and directed by Tate Taylor, and based on Kathryn Stockett's 2009 novel of the same name.
 The film features an ensemble cast, including Emma Stone, Viola Davis, Bryce Dallas Howard, Octavia Spencer, Jessica Chastain, Allison Janney, Cicely Tyson, and Sissy Spacek.

+The film and novel center the lived experiences of underpaid, skilled Black domestic servants, in particular Aibileen Clark and Minny Jackson, in 1960's Mississippi and how their lives intersect with that of a young white woman, aspiring journalist Eugenia "Skeeter" Phelan.

-The film and novel recount the story of a young white woman and aspiring journalist Eugenia "Skeeter" Phelan.
-The story focuses on her relationship with two black maids, Aibileen Clark and Minny Jackson, during the civil rights movement in 1963 Jackson, Mississippi.
-In an attempt to become a legitimate journalist and writer, Skeeter decides to write a book from the point of view of the maids, exposing the racism and discrimination they face as they work for white families.
-Black domestic workers in 1960s United States were referred to as "the help", hence the eponymous title of the journalistic exposé, the novel, and the film.
+Skeeter, having been hired as a replacement home maintenance and cleaning advice columnist - with no knowledge on the subject asks a friend if she can get tips for the column from her maid, Aibileen.
+Shortly after she overpromises to a potential employer, an editor in New York, a meaningful story from the perspective of female Black domestic workers in 1960s United States, who were referred to as "the help", hence the eponymous title of the journalistic exposé, the novel, and the film."

+A heartbroken Aibileen eventually agrees to interviews, so long as measures are taken for safety due to the heinous punishments meted out for activities approaching this nature in the South.
+She also agrees to try to convince others to speak, focusing on her best friend Minny.
+At this pivotal moment in 1963, when the Civil Rights Movement in Jackson, MS, is at a fever pitch, one event that ignites others to join Aibileen and Minny is the assassination of Civil Rights Activist Medgar Evers.